Formation of new species in nature. Formation of new species. Links and notes

 Rice.
 169. Ecological speciation in the genus Buttercup

 Rice.
-170. Egg shell coloration in ecological subspecies of the common cuckoo
+170. Coloring of egg shells in ecological subspecies of the common cuckoo

-With the formation of new species, evolution does not stop.
-It leads to the emergence of more and more new species of plants, animals and other organisms, forming supra-specific systematic groups - genera, families, orders, orders, classes, divisions, types.
+Evolution does not stop with the formation of new species.
+It leads to the emergence of new and new species of plants, animals and other organisms, forming over-species systematic groups- genera, families, orders, orders, classes, divisions, types.

-2. What is the main factor for the formation of new types of organisms?
+2. What factor is the main one for the formation of new species of organisms?

-3. According to what scheme do new types of organisms form from the original ancestral species?
+3. According to what scheme do new species of organisms form from the original ancestral species?

 What else to read